Regenerative Grower Training Program

 Cultivate Abundant Food & Ecological Health

-May – October, 2025
+February – October, 2026

 How we produce food matters.

 The relationship between the health of the land and the health of our bodies is deeply intertwined.
-When we directly engage ourselves in the growing process–working to improve the quality of the food we grow and the health of the soil it comes from–the benefits can ripple out in many different ways.
+When we directly engage ourselves in the growing process–working to improve the quality of the food we grow and the health of the soil it comes from–the benefits can ripple out in countless ways.

 In the Regenerative Grower Training Program, we encourage growers to think less like a gardener, and more like an ecosystem.